 Pronouncements Issued But Not Yet Adopted

 In March 2020, the FASB issued ASU No. 2020-04, Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
 This ASU provides expedients and exceptions to existing guidance on contract modifications and hedge accounting that is optional to facilitate the market transition from a reference rate, including LIBOR which is being phased out in 2021, to a new reference rate.
+The standard was effective upon issuance.
 The provisions of the ASU would impact contract modifications and other changes that occur while LIBOR is phased out.
 The Company is in the process of evaluating the optional relief guidance provided within this ASU and is also reviewing its debt and derivative instrument that utilizes LIBOR as the reference rate.
 The Company will continue to evaluate and monitor developments and our assessment of ASU 2020-04 during the LIBOR transition period.